Jack McGlynn: Philadelphia Union

 On August 20, 2020, McGlynn signed a pre-homegrown player deal with the Philadelphia Union, joining the club for the 2021 season.
 He made his debut for the Union on April 14, 2021, in a 4–0 victory over Deportivo Saprissa in the CONCACAF Champions League, coming on as a 68th-minute substitute for Leon Flach.
 McGlynn's debut in Major League Soccer came on April 24 against Inter Miami, coming on as a late substitute for Ilsinho.

 Houston Dynamo

 On February 3, 2025, McGlynn was sold to Houston Dynamo in for a $2.1 million transfer fee.
 Philadelphia would also retain a sell-on percentage of any future transfer, as well as potentially receiving a further $1.3 million if certain performance-based metrics are met.

+Stoke City

+On September 1, 2026, McGlynn joined EFL Championship club Stoke City for an undisclosed fee, signing a three-year contract.
+On September 12, he scored his first goal for the club in a 2–1 victory over Watford.